cloudbees-core-cd-workshop/workshop-exercises/exercises/parallel-sequential-cb-core.md

 ```

 3. We now have one stage and have enclosed the parallel tests in a `script` block.
 Also note that we added an additional **testcafe** container - even we only used one then the **firefox** tests would have to wait for the **chrome** tests to complete.
 We also had to sprecify a different set of ports for the `testcafe-firefox` `container` so it doesn't conflict with the `testcafe-chrome` `container` ports as the containers in a [Kubernetes Pod share a network namespace to include network ports](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/#networking).
 Despite a bit of wackiness in Blue Ocean and , the final output once the job completes actually looks ok in Blue Ocean:  <p><img src="img/parallel/parallel_scipted_success.png" width=850/>
 4. Another issue is that we lose the build logs in Blue Ocean for the **nodejs** steps.
-Let's see if we can combine sequentials stage with the parallel tests in a `script` block to get the logs back for the `nodejs` steps and still have parallelization for our tests.
-Replace the entire **Test** `stage` with the version below:
+Their still available in the classic UI, but it would be nice to have them in Blue Ocean as well.
+Let's see if we can combine sequential stages with the parallel tests in a `script` block to get the logs back for the `nodejs` steps and still have parallelization for our tests.
+Open the GitHub editor for the **nodejs-app/Jenkinsfile.template** Pipeline script in the **master** branch of your forked **customer-marker-pipelines** repository and replace the entire **Test** `stage` with the version below:

 ```groovy
     stage('Test') {